tesshuflower/samples/policy/README.md

 A managed cluster can be both a backup and restore target, if the PlacementRule from the backup and restore PolicySets matches this cluster.

+## Apply policies on the hub

+Run `oc apply -k ./policy/resources` to apply the backup and restore Policies and PolicySets on the hub.

+None of the resources available with the project have a namespace setup.
+This is to allow the user to apply the Policies in different configurations for a different set of managed clusters.

+The policies use the [configmaps](./input/) to configure the backup setup so you have to create a ConfigMap resource named `hdr-app-configmap` in the same namespace where the policies were applied on the hub.

+Use [restic config](./input/pv-snap/hdr-app-configmap.yaml) settings if you want to use Restic when backing up data.Use the [pv config](./input/pv-snap/hdr-app-configmap.yaml) if you want to use Persistent Volume Snapshot instead of [Restic](https://velero.io/docs/v1.9/restic).

+Make sure you <b>update all settings with valid values</b> before applying the `hdr-app-configmap` resource on the hub.

+Use Restic if:
+- the PV snapshot is not supported
+- or your backup and restore clusters are running on different platforms
+- or they are in different regions and can't share PV snapshots, See restic limitations here https://velero.io/docs/v1.9/restic/#limitations

+PV Snapshot usage limitations:
+- PVStorage for the backup resource must match the location of the PVs to be backed up.
+- You cannot backup PVs from different regions/locations in the same backup, since a backup points to only one PVStorage
+-  You cannot restore a PV unless the restore resource points to the same PVStorage as the backup; so the restore cluster must have access to the PV snapshot storage location.
+- PV backup is storage/platform specific; you need the same storage class usage on both source ( where you backup the PV and take the snapshots) and on target cluster ( where you restore the PV snapshot )

 ## List of PolicySets